rutschsr/ece387-midterm/README.md

 ![alt text](https://srutschilling.net/ECE387/MidtermTI-INA219/Images/ArduinoSetup.JPEG)

 The Texas Instruments INA 219 Chip is a DC voltage /  current / power measurement IC that utilizes the I2C communication protocol.
 The INA meausres DC current by measuring the current drop over a shunt resistor.
 This shunt resistor has a value of 0.1 Ohm on the breakout board used here.
-From

 ![alt text](https://srutschilling.net/ECE387/MidtermTI-INA219/Images/I2C_1.png)

+I2C wiring connection diagram.

 ![alt text](https://srutschilling.net/ECE387/MidtermTI-INA219/Images/I2C_2.png)

+I2C protocol timing chart.

 The I2C protocol uses two pins, SCL (clock) and SDA (data) and requires pull up resistor on both the SCL and SDA lines, the Adafruit clone breakout board with the INA219 I am using has a built in 10k ohm resistor on each.
 The Texas Instruments INA 219 IC also can function on both 3.3V and 5V logic systems.
 0.1 Ohm shunt resistor is included on the breakout board.
 On the Arduino the INA 219 IC is running in high speed I2C mode (1000khz).